Executive Master's in Leadership: Tuition and Financial Aid

 The Georgetown McDonough Executive Master’s in Leadership program is a transformational personal and professional experience with a worthwhile return on investment.
 Students graduate with invaluable skills, perspectives, and access to a wide global network of professors, peers, and other Georgetown alumni.

-The tuition fee includes tuition, course materials, meals provided on class weekends, accommodations at off-site and international residencies, and international travel insurance.
+Included in the tuition fee: tuition, course materials, meals provided on class weekends, parking on class weekends, accommodations at off-site and international residencies, and international travel insurance.

 Students should prepare to cover additional expenses, including individual health care or health insurance premiums, round-trip airfare to and from international project locations, visas, and incidental expenses while traveling.